TosbackCgusBridge-Bot/CGUs-versions/Fitbit/Privacy Policy.md

 What Personal Information We Collect

 Your Fitbit Products work in conjunction with a user account on Fitbit.com (a "User Account").
 You can also sync your data related to your Fitbit Product with various third party nutrition and fitness programs.
+You can alter and correct any personal information created within the Product and Service by logging into your User Account.

 *   When you sign up for a Fitbit User Account, you are required to provide an email address (which will be used as your login ID) and to create an account password (collectively the "Registration Information").
 *   If you elect to sign up for a Fitbit User Account using your Facebook credentials, you will be asked to allow Fitbit to access the basic information (including your name, profile picture, gender, networks, user ID, list of friends and other public information) and certain profile information (such as your birthday) associated with your Facebook account.